Preparing Quantum Backflow States by Large Momentum Transfer: Simulation Results

-We start with a BEC cloud launching upward at initial velocity $v_0=0.2\;\rm m s^{-1}$ with a spatial profile of a dipole trap of trap frequency $\omega_x=2\pi\times70\;\rm s^{-1}$ \cite{stellmer2013degenerate}.
-A beam splitter pulse of tunable duration $\tau$ then splits the atoms into two arms with coefficient $c_b, c_f$ according to Eq.\ref{eq: pulse transition matrix}.
-Fig.\ref{fig: setup} shows the set up used for later evolution.
-Only one arm will be addressed by laser due to narrow linewidth of the transition and doppler shift, we will call the un-addressed arm by free arm and the other by pulsed arm.
-The free arm will undergoe free fall without influence from the lasers before encountering the pulsed arm.
-The pulsed arm is initially at excited state due to beam splitting pulse; it later undergoes 1 LMT pulses of wavelength 689nm and duration of a $\pi$ pulse, thus transforming all population to the ground state.
-The pulsed arm then travels upward for 4$\rm m s$ before being deflected downward by two pulse arrays separated by 4$\rm ms$ as well.
-All adjacent pulses are separated by 11$\;\rm \mu s$.
-The sequence is optimized to give the free arm a lowest downfall velocity possible at encountering to maximize momentum difference between the two arms. \\
+We consider a BEC cloud launched upward with initial velocity $v_0=0.2\,\mathrm{m\,s^{-1}}$ and an initial spatial profile determined by a dipole trap with trap frequency $\omega_x=2\pi\times70\,\mathrm{s^{-1}}$ \cite{stellmer2013degenerate}.
+A beam-splitter pulse of tunable duration $\tau$ first splits the atoms into two arms with coefficients $c_b$ and $c_f$, according to Eq.~\eqref{eq: pulse transition matrix}.
+The subsequent geometry used in the simulation is shown in Fig.~\ref{fig: setup}.

+Because of the narrow linewidth of the transition and the Doppler shift, only one arm is resonantly addressed by the later laser pulses.
+We refer to the unaddressed arm as the free arm and to the addressed arm as the pulsed arm.
+The free arm undergoes free fall without further laser interaction until it recombines with the pulsed arm.
+The pulsed arm is initially transferred to the excited state by the beam-splitter pulse and then undergoes 7 LMT pulses at wavelength $689\,\mathrm{nm}$, each with $\pi$-pulse duration, so that the population is transferred sequentially between the two internal states while acquiring momentum recoils.
+After this, the pulsed arm continues to propagate upward for $4\,\mathrm{ms}$ before being redirected downward by two pulse arrays, which are themselves separated by $4\,\mathrm{ms}$.
+Adjacent pulses within the sequence are separated by $11\,\mathrm{\mu s}$.
+The sequence is chosen so that, at the encounter point, the free arm has as small a downward velocity as possible, thereby maximizing the momentum difference between the two arms.